CogStack/CogStack-NiFi/docs/deploy/services.md

 When deployed, `medcat-trainer-ui` exposes port `8000` on the container.
 `medcat-trainer-nginx` exposes port `8000` on the container and binds it to port `8001` on the host machine - it proxies all the requests to the MedCAT Trainer web service.
+The NGINX configuration is stored in [`./services/medcat-trainer/nginx`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/medcat-trainer/nginx) directory.

 To access the MedCAT Trainer user interface and admin panel, one can use the default built-in credentials: user `admin` with password `admin`.

 For more information on the MedCAT Trainer  configuration and use please refer to [the official documentation](https://github.com/CogStack/MedCATtrainer).

+MedCAT Trainer resources are stored in [`./services/medcat-trainer`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services//medcat-trainer) directory.
+The key configuration is stored in [`./services/medcat-trainer/env`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/medcat-trainer/envs/env) file.

 ## ELK stack

+There are two types of Elasticsearch versions available, apart from the native one there is a also OpenSearch, which is a fork of the original but developed & maintained by Amazon.

 The example deployment uses [ELK stack](https://www.elastic.co/what-is/elk-stack) from [OpenSearch for Elasticsearch](https://opensearch.org/) distribution.
 OpenSearch for Elasticsearch is a fully open-source, free and community-driven fork of Elasticseach.
 It implements many of the commercial X-Pack components functionality, such as advanced security module, alerting module or SQL support.
 Nonetheless, the standard core functionality and APIs of the official Elasticsearch and OpenSearch remain the same.
 Hence, OpenSearch can be used as a drop-in replacement for the standard ELK stack.

+The names of the services within the NiFi project are the same even though they have different names, we will refer to original Elasticsearch as ES native in the documentation.

+Services names Elasticsearch | OpenSearch:
+    - Elasticsearch <-> OpenSearch
+    - Kibana <-> OpenSearch Dashboards

+Please note that both ElasticSearch and Kibana use security module from the OpenDistro to manage user access permissions and roles.
+However, for production use, proper users and roles need to be set up otherwise the default built-in ones will be used and with default passwords.
+For more details on setting up the security in this example deployment please refer to [`security`](security.md).

+Please note that in some scenarios a manual creation of index mapping may be a good idea prior to starting ingestion.
+A script `es_index_initializer.py` has been provided in [`./services/elasticsearch/scripts/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/elasticsearch/scripts) directory to help with that.

-In the example deployment, the default built-in user credentials are used, such as user: `admin` with pass `admin`.
+In the example deployment, the default built-in user credentials are used, such as:
+    - OpenSearch user: `admin` with pass `admin`.
+    - ElasticSearch user: `elastic` with pass `kibanaserver`

 **Important**
 Please note that for the demonstration purposes SSL encryption has been disabled in Elasticsearch and Kibana.